 Maintain best security practices and avoid scams

-Crypto purchases and swaps are often accompanied by a great deal of FOMO, which can be used by phishers to target users and steal funds.
+Crypto purchases and swaps are often accompanied by a great deal of FOMO, which can be used by phishers to target users and steal assets.
 All the usual best practices apply: don’t give your keys to anyone, don’t use them directly on websites, and if it seems too good to be true - it is.

 Only use exchanges that you know and trust, and keep in mind that many exchanges are centralized and custodial.
-When your funds are on a centralized exchange, they are in the custody of the exchange and you could lose access to them if something goes wrong.
+When your assets are on a centralized exchange, they are in the custody of the exchange and you could lose access to them if something goes wrong.

-You can use decentralized exchanges with non-custodial wallets like MEW to maintain full control of your funds at all times.
+You can use decentralized exchanges with non-custodial wallets like MEW to maintain full control of your assets at all times.
 However, as with everything in the crypto space, less regulation and centralization means the user bears more of the responsibility.
 New tokens and DeFi projects can be exciting, but there are plenty of scams, so the most important rule of trading applies to crypto exchanges as well: do your research and never invest more than you are prepared to lose.